-The typical stereotype of a coder working into the wee hours of the morning can often be also associated with entrepreneurs.
+The stereotype of a coder working into the wee hours of the morning can often apply to entrepreneurs as well.
 Blame those all-night hackathons.
-Combine that with other misconceptions that entrepreneurs are lazy or unwilling to work a 9-to-5 day and it breeds a belief that entrepreneurs and early mornings don’t mix.
+Combine that with other misconceptions that entrepreneurs are lazy or unwilling to work a 9-to-5 day, and it breeds a belief that entrepreneurs and early mornings don’t mix.

 So despite what some people may think, many entrepreneurs actually prefer to start their days early to maximize their effectiveness.
 Here are some morning habits of highly successful entrepreneurs.